julianrojas87/vienna-weather-forecast-kg-pipeline/README.md

     rdfc:instantiaties rdfc:JvmRunner;
    ].
   ```
-- [ ] Add the `rdfc:RmlMapper` processor (implemented in Java at [rml-processor-jvm](https://github.com/rdf-connect/rml-processor-jvm))
+- [ ] Add an `rdfc:RmlMapper` processor instance

-  - Install the Java processor using Gradle:
+  - Install the Java processor using Gradle

-    - Create a `build.gradle` file with the following content
+    - Create a `build.gradle` file inside the `./pipeline` folder with the following content
     ```gradle
     plugins {
         id 'java'